Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to help with the digestion process and manage blood sugar levels.
+Drink water before or during your meal to aid digestion and potentially lessen glucose spikes.

 healthspan-mbl